 On March 24, 1998, Amy Lynn Bradley went missing from a cruise ship en route to Curacao from Aruba.
 Although the disappearance of Amy Lynn Bradley did not initially generate the same media response precipitated by other cruise ship disappearances (like those of George Smith or Rebecca Coriam), over time the baffling circumstances of her case and repeated accounts of her being sighted throughout the Caribbean have elevated the mystery surrounding her fate to a high-profile incident.

-Additionally, a sinister photograph, purportedly of Amy, surfaced on an adult website in 2005, added fuel to the theory that the missing woman was kidnapped and forced into a sex trafficking.
+Additionally, a sinister photograph, purportedly of Amy, surfaced on an adult website in 2005 and added fuel to the theory that the missing woman was kidnapped and forced into sex trafficking.
 Around 20 years after her mysterious disappearance, theories about what happened to Amy Lynn Bradley only add to the uncertainty and dread surrounding one of the most disturbing missing persons cases in history.

 Amy Bradley Left Her Family's Stateroom Room And Was Never Seen Again